Goodie-Goody/final-grade-prediction/README.md

 - The `full` feature set is retained deliberately as a demonstration of leakage.
 It is not a result and should not be quoted as one.

-## A note on the earlier AWS version

-The first version of this project was prototyped on AWS, with raw data in S3, an AWS Glue job for transformation, Amazon Redshift for storage, and a Flask app serving predictions.
-That infrastructure is no longer running and none of it is in this repo, so it is described here as history rather than as something you can reproduce.

-For a dataset of 382 rows, a warehouse of that shape was far larger than the problem needed.
-If the pipeline were rebuilt today, loading straight into BigQuery or DuckDB would be a better fit for the data volume and would cost nothing to run.

 ## Attribution

 P. Cortez and A. Silva, "Using Data Mining to Predict Secondary School Student